ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 ## Objectives
 {: #vpc-pps-basics-objectives}

-* Understand the basis of Private Path Service.
+* Understand the basics of Private Path Service.
 * Deploy an application in one account without exposing any private endpoints.
 * Expose the application with Private Path service.
 * Access the application from another account through private connectivity only.